leios/gpu-handbook/src/content/abstractions.md

 julia> b ./= 1000;
 ```

-...
-And here's the real magic.
 Did you see that?
 1.738 *milli*seconds.
 That's roughly 1000 times faster than our CPU implementation!

 Here we (finally) start to see a glimpse of the true power of GPU computing.
-On the one hand, we need to balance complexity a bit.
+On the one hand, we need to balance our complexity a bit.
-If it's too complex (think recursion or tree traversal), the CPU will do it better.
+If the code is too complex (think recursion or tree traversal), the CPU will do it better.
-If there are not enough data points (`zeros(10)`), again it's better to stick to the CPU.
+If there is not enough data (`zeros(10)`), again it's better to stick to the CPU.
-But when the GPU is in it's element, it really can shine.
+But when the GPU is in its element, it really can shine.

 Now, don't expect every problem to be 1000 times faster on the GPU.
-I have specifically manufactured this ty problem to show off how fast it can be.
+I have specifically manufactured this toy problem to show off how fast it can be.
 In actual applications, developers typically see anywhere from 5-100 times improvement depending on the situation.
-Still, it's nice to know that we are doing all of this for a good reason, and that reason is performance.
+Still, it's nice to know that we are doing all of this for a good reason: performance.

 !!! todo "Problem 7: Do it on your machine"
     I know some of you were tic-tac-typing along with me through the last exercise.